History of the Tampa Bay Rays: 2021: 100 wins

 In 2021, the Rays won 100 games for the first time in franchise history and won their second consecutive AL East title and fourth overall.
 However, they were defeated in the ALDS by the Boston Red Sox in four games, losing in Game 4 on a sacrifice fly by Enrique Hernández.

 2022

 In 2022, the Rays finished with an 86–76 record and placed third in the AL East.
 In the first year of the 12-team postseason format, the Rays were seeded sixth in the American League.
 They were eliminated in the Wild Card Series by the Cleveland Guardians.

+2023

+In 2023, the Rays would get off to a historic start.
+The Rays would begin the season with a 13–0 record and ultimately finish with a 99–63 record.
+As the fourth seed in the American League, they would be eliminated in the Wild Card Series by the eventual World Series champion Texas Rangers.

+2024

+The Tampa Bay Rays were expected to be World Series contenders heading into 2024, but they had a disappointing season, finishing 80-82 and missing the playoffs.
+But missing the playoffs was actually a blessing in disguise, as their stadium broke down.
+As a result, they have to play their home games at a Minor League ballpark in 2025.

+2025

+As of May 30th, the Rays have a 29-27 record and are in 2nd place in the American League East Division.
+On July 14, news broke that Patrick Zalupski would purchase the team for approximately $1.7 billion.